FrancescoVassalli/SinglePhoton/README.md

 #SinglePhoton
 ## This repository is used to generate and analyze photon conversion in G4 sPHENIX simulations.
--**generation**: folders used to generate the events look at the readme's in the subfolder for better understanding
-- gen: the Fun4All control files used to generate events updated to the most recent coresoftware release that I have run on
+- **gen**:Macros for running G4, ocaationally need to be updated from SPHENIX/coresoftware
-- condor: csh and submit scripts for condor to call the Fun4All modules to create events and afterburners to process them -**process**: the after burners to process the events from DSTs to useful roots
+- **condor**: scripts for running through condor and locally modules to create events and afterburners to process them
-- SinglePhotonAfter: records basic truth information in a TTree and records convesion assosiated clusters
-- PhotonConversion: recover photons and record them in a vector and TTree
-- ClusterShape: processes the data in the simulation to an easy TTree of cluster information which is formated by @ChaseSmith -**analysis**: used to make and plot plots about the coversions
+- **PhotonConversion**: WIP for finding the conversions only using reco information -**analysis**: used to make and plot plots about the coversions
-- analysis: contains the files used for extracting data from the root trees and plotting them

 **Background on Photon Conversion**
 - I have been using ![this ATLAS paper](https://github.com/FrancescoVassalli/SinglePhoton/files/2742038/4layerRecopT.pdf) as a reference.
 The relevent information starts on page 136 of the pdf